 "It's extraordinary."
 Natasha said in awe.
 "It sounds so beautiful, Cawdor!
 What it must be like to have a connection like that."

 "It is beautiful, yes."
 Cawdor agreed.
 "Vanley and I had a head start though.
 We were both Capacitors.
-Vanley reckons they've reached theirs at Sor but I think they has more if he wants that choice.
+Vanley reckons they've reached theirs at Sor but I think they have more if they want that choice.
 I always knew I'd go right to the top and I did, by the time I was twenty one."

 "So Vanley stuck with Kendrew?"